oracle-devrel/cd3-automation-toolkit/oci_tools/cd3_automation_toolkit/documentation/terraform/network.md

 Comments preceed with <b>##</b>.

 Points to Note:
-- To associate Route Table to the Gateways like IGW, SGW etc, please make sure to have the route tables created in the OCI tenancy first, and then edit the auto.tfvars file to add the route table keys/ocids to the gateway resources as per need.Uncomment the parameter - route_table_id for the respective gateway module calls in network.tf file.
+- To associate Route Table to the Gateways like IGW, SGW etc, please make sure to have the route tables created in the OCI tenancy first, and then edit the auto.tfvars file to add the route table keys/ocids to the gateway resources as per need.Uncomment the parameter - route_table_id for the respective gateway module calls in network.tf and main.tf files.
 ## NETWORK
 1. Virtual Cloud Networks (VCNs)
 - <b>Syntax</b>